 Future Fiscal Year (FY) ICANN Operating Plans & Budgets, and if possible even the FY16 ICANN Operating Plan & Budget, include at a minimum itemization of all IANA operations costs in the FY ICANN Operating Plan & Budget to the project level and below as needed.

-Further details on the expected detail, based on the information provided in relation to the FY15 budget, can be found in Annex H. Furthermore, the CWG-Stewardship has identified a number of items for future work that can be found in Annex P.

-In relation to PTI, the CWG-Stewardship recommends that PTI should develop and annually update a four-year strategic plan, which should outline strategic priorities, while PTI should also have a yearly budget that is reviewed by the ICANN community.
+Further details on the expected detail, based on the information provided in relation to the FY15 budget, can be found in Annex H. Furthermore, the CWG-Stewardship has identified a number of items for future work that can be found in Annex PIn relation to PTI, the CWG-Stewardship recommends that PTI should develop and annually update a four-year strategic plan, which should outline strategic priorities, while PTI should also have a yearly budget that is reviewed by the ICANN community.
 A fully approved budget should be developed on an annual basis.
 PTI should submit a budget to ICANN at least nine months in advance of the fiscal year to ensure the stability of the IANA services.
 It is the view of the CWG-Stewardship that the IANA budget should be approved by the ICANN Board in a much earlier timeframe than the overall ICANN Budget.
 PTI’s actual financial performance should be measured monthly against the PTI budget, and should be reported to the PTI Board.
 An independent financial audit of PTI’s financial statements may also be considered.

 Regulatory and Legal Obligations